vega/vega-lite/site/docs/encoding/type.md

 **Notes**:

-1) Data `type` here describes semantic of the data rather than primitive data types in programming language sense (`number`, `string`, etc.).
+1) Data `type` describes the semantics of the data rather than the primitive data types (`number`, `string`, etc.).
 The same primitive data type can have different types of measurement.
 For example, numeric data can represent quantitative, ordinal, or nominal data.

 2) When using with [`aggregate`](aggregate.html), the `type` property refers to the post-aggregation data type.
 For example, we can calculate count `distinct` of a categorical field `"cat"` using `{"aggregate": "distinct", "field": "cat", "type": "quantitative"}`.
 The `"type"` of the aggregate output is `"quantitative"`.